Text by Miguel Isaza

-The idea of hypnagogia is ubiquitous to the experience of being.
-It speaks of a state, not properly static, rather procedural, full of dynamics and movement between what we know here or there.
-Hypnagogia is broadly described as a condition between the waking world and the dream world, but more than an interstice, it is an intersection, a movement, a deep crossing between the diverse aspects of the cosmic adventure.
+The idea of hypnagogia is ubiquitous in the experience of being.
+It speaks of a state, not properly static but rather procedural, full of dynamics and movement between what we know here and there.
+Hypnagogia is broadly described as a condition between the waking and dream worlds.
+Still, more than an interstice, it is an intersection, a movement, a deep crossing between the diverse aspects of the cosmic adventure.

 In its almost ten years of experience, the Swiss label Hallow Ground has been honouring this open faculty of sonority as a hypnagogic, magic, intermediate portal of expanding our perspectives of reality, our actual definition of it and how we approach the real and unreal as one, allowing sound to be the main strategy for accessing vision from materiality and vice versa.